barakb/xap/xap-examples/hello-world/README.md

 This main class acts as the client.
 It can either start a single data-grid instance (embedded) in it's JVM, or connect to an existing (remote) data-grid (by it's name).

 ## Running the Example - Embedded
-Import Maven `examples/hello-world/pom.xml` example into your IDE of choice as a maven project.
+Import Maven `examples/hello-world/pom.xml` into your IDE of choice as a maven project.
 Launch the `HelloWorld` main (arguments: `-name` myDataGrid `-mode` embedded)

 This will start an embedded data-grid followed by write and read of Message entities.